 Working with the Labor Project for Working Families, Human Impact Partners conducted an analysis of the health impacts of parental leave on infants, children and mothers.
 Several bills being considered in the 2011 California legislature proposed changes to paid family leave and HIP’s research was used to inform legislators of the potential health impact of these bills.
 See the fact sheet and blog post about our research.

-Region 9 of the Environmental Protection Agency (EPA) has asked the Ports of Los Angeles and Long Beach, CA to incorporate HIA into Environmental Impact Assessment processes on proposed expansion projects in order to·comprehensively analyze potential health impacts and to inform mitigation options.
-With the goals of increasing understanding of and support for the concept of conducting HIA as part of the EIS/EIR process, the EPA offered to develop a model of a HIA Scope with public input.
-The EPA contracted with Human Impact Partners to develop this HIA scope and the process included a public meeting to bring stakeholders together for input in February 2010.
-The scope is now publicly available on the EPA website by clicking here, and HIP and the EPA are taking comments on it.
-The EPA hosted a call in early September to discuss the scope and potential next steps with stakeholders, with the goal of encouraging HIAs on future port plans and projects.
-Funding may become available to support a full-scale HIA as well as its recommended mitigations.
+Region 9 of the Environmental Protection Agency (EPA) asked the Ports of Los Angeles and Long Beach, CA to incorporate HIA into Environmental Impact Assessment processes on proposed expansion projects in order to comprehensively analyze potential health impacts and to inform mitigation options.
+With the goals of increasing understanding of and support for the concept of conducting HIA as part of the EIS/EIR process, the EPA offered to develop a model of an HIA Scope with public input.
+The EPA contracted with Human Impact Partners to develop this HIA scope and the process included public meetings to bring stakeholders together for input.
+The scope is now publicly available on the EPA website by clicking here.
 Read the full report.

 In late 2011, the Los Angeles Harbor Department released the Draft Environmental Impact Report (DEIR) for the BNSF Southern California International Gateway project, an intermodal rail facility near the Ports of Los Angeles and Long Beach where international cargo containers would be transferred directly onto trains bound for inland destinations.
 HIP, on behalf of community partners, provided comments related to the health evidence supporting potential impacts of the proposed SCIG project and the potential implications of the rise of transloading practices for the DEIR findings.
 Click here for the comment letter and here for a one-page summary of the project.